0x8/writeups/IceCTF16/dear_diary/README.md

 ##Dear_Diary Pwn 60pts
 We all want to keep our secrets secure and what is more important than our precious diary entries?
-We made this highly secure diary service that is sure to keep all your boy crushes and edgy poems safe from your parents. nc diary.vuln.icec.tf 6501
+We made this highly secure diary service that is sure to keep all your boy crushes and edgy poems safe from your parents.

+nc diary.vuln.icec.tf 6501

 ## Write Up
 In this challenge we are given a download link for a elf-32bit binary.
-The idea is that this binary acts as a diary of sorts, allowing you to write an
+The idea is that this binary acts as a diary of sorts, allowing you to write an entry, print the LATEST entry only, or quit.

 ```
 -- Diary 3000 --